-1.1 The majority of the European Union Member States, in co-operation with the European Commission, will use Remote Sensing in 2005 to control at least a part of the subsidies for the agricultural areas funded by the EAGGF.
+1.1 The majority of the European Union Member States, in co-operation with the European Commission, will use Remote Sensing in 2006 to control at least a part of the subsidies for the agricultural areas funded by the EAGGF.
 Although the present Technical Specifications have been prepared jointly by the Member States and the Commission, each Member State is responsible for carrying out the work on its territory.

-The following Member States participate in this Invitation to Tender: Cyprus, France, Germany, Greece, The Netherlands and Portugal.
+The following Member States participate in this Invitation to Tender: Cyprus, Germany (5 Länder: Baden-Württemberg, Hessen, Mecklenburg-Vorpommern, Schleswig-Holstein, and Bayern), Greece, Portugal and UK Wales.
 On the other hand, all other Member States and new Member States using remote sensing will follow these common Technical Specifications, but in a multi-annual programme that is not concerned by the present ITT.
-Austria does not participate in the programme this year.
+Austria, Finland and Luxemburg will not participate in the programme for the 2006 campaign.
 The volume of work and requirements specific to each participating Member State are described in Annex 1 and in the "National Addendum" (see § 8.7).